russellgordon/RetroText/README.md

 ```

-Then, to make actually make the retro-style text appear, use:
+### Usage for Static Text

+To make static retro-style text appear with reasonable defaults for typeface and size:

 ```swift